 During welcome week at the start of each academic year, we will have a stand at the sports societies fair, which is held at the Munrow Sports Centre on the university’s main Edgbaston campus.
 Come over and say hello – we’ll be happy to answer any questions that you have before signing up.
 Alternatively, you can get involved with the club at any time during the year by contacting us through any means.

 Joining the club does require you paying a membership fee.
-This must be done before you can participate in any of our events, but can be done at any point in the year by going to the reception desk in the Munrow Sports centre.
+This must be done before you can participate in any of our events, but can be done at any point in the year via the UBSport memberships site here,

 4. How much does it all cost?